Sendrowski/fastDFE/docs/reference/R/installation.rst

    library(fastdfe)

 The ``fastdfe`` R package serves as a wrapper around the Python library but re-implements visualization through ggplot2.
-Because of this, the Python package must be installed separately.
-This can be accomplished with:
+Loading the R package declares the Python requirement, which reticulate resolves into a suitable environment the first time the module is loaded:

 .. code-block:: r

-   install_fastdfe()
+   fd <- load_fastdfe()

 ``fastdfe`` is compatible with Python 3.11 through 3.13.

 .. note::

    The input backends are optional extras: ``vcf`` for VCF files, ``zarr`` for VCF-Zarr stores and ``arg`` for tree sequences.
-Only ``vcf`` is installed by default; pass ``extras`` to change that:
+Only ``vcf`` is declared by default.
+Additional backends are declared by calling ``install_fastdfe()`` before the module is loaded:

    .. code-block:: r

       install_fastdfe(extras = c("vcf", "zarr", "arg"))
+      fd <- load_fastdfe()

-Alternatively, you can also follow the instructions in the `Python installation guide <../Python/installation.html>`_ to install the Python package.
+To use an existing Python installation instead, follow the `Python installation guide <../Python/installation.html>`_ and select the environment before loading the module:

-After installing the Python package, the ``fastdfe`` wrapper module can be loaded into your R environment using the following command:

 .. code-block:: r

+   reticulate::use_condaenv("~/miniforge3/envs/fastdfe", required = TRUE)
-   fastdfe <- load_fastdfe()
+   fd <- load_fastdfe()

 See the R package documentation for more information on the available functions.